ekrof/ekerhovd.it/site/content/post/securing-data-transport-azure-sql/index.md

 # Data Transport

-A core focus of the report is on the secure transfer of data from the on-premises UBW HR SQL server database to the Azure SQL server database.
+A core focus of this blog post is on the secure transfer of data from on-premises SQL server database to an Azure SQL server database.
 It examines the current practices, based on standard SQL server transactional replication and port 1433, and evaluates their effectiveness in preventing data corruption, theft, and unauthorized access.

 ## Dependencies